mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 - `n_iter`: Number of bootstrap iterations
 - `sample_ratio`: Fraction of features to use per iteration (0.0-1.0)
 - `distance`: Distance metric override
+- `seed`: Random seed for reproducibility.
+If None, results will vary between calls.

 **Returns:**
 Dict with: